 What’s going on with the cruise industry?

 The CDC recommends that all travelers avoid cruise ship travel worldwide.
 And, in fact, the agency issued a “no sail” order for cruise ships operating out of U.S. ports.
 This order is in effect through most of July.
-Some cruise lines have proactively canceled additional sailings.
+Some cruise lines have proactively canceled additional sailings from U.S. ports through Sept.
+15. Beyond the pause of operations at U.S. ports through mid-September, some cruise lines have additionally cancelled other select sailings.
 For example, Carnival Cruise Line canceled all sailings out of New York City and San Francisco for the rest of 2020.
+Princess Cruises and Holland American cancelled the rest of their New England/Canada, Alaska and Europe sailings this year, and Princess also cancelled its Caribbean itineraries though early November.

 The “no sail” order doesn’t apply to ships that carry less than 250 people so certain cruise lines—such as UnCruise Adventures or Lindblad Expeditions—could offer cruises before the moratorium ends if safe conditions present themselves.